ill-advised/rebel/README.md

 > This page is the most simple of all of them.
 It monitors an active view counter hosted by another service.
 This **is not avaliable in most releases.**

 > It does not grab IPS or any personal information that could be used against users.

+This repository is licensed under an End User License Agreement.
+By downloading, you understand these terms of service, avaliable here: https://pastebin.com/v1nWzeCx

+All Rights Reserved.